maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 | Gaussian blur  | 0.4s | 3.1s         | NA                       |
 | Saturation/Hue | 3.3s | 25.32s       | NA                       |

-For each of the tested augmentation operations, the implementations of
-AIDeveloper need the least time to finish.
-This advantage in speed can mostly
+For each of the tested augmentation operations, the implementations of AIDeveloper need the least time to finish.
+For the affine augmentation, AIDevelopers implementations are 20 times faster than Keras ImageDataGenerator.
-be accredited to efficient useage of OpenCV implementations.
-For the affine
-("geometric") augmentation, the library imgaug provides scikit-image and
+This advantage in speed can mostly be accredited to efficient usage of OpenCV implementations.
+For the affine ("geometric") augmentation, the library imgaug provides scikit-image and OpenCV backends and the table shows that the same operation runs 24 times faster when using the OpenCV backend.
-OpenCV
-the affine
-The table shows that each of the tested augmentation operations runs fastest when using the implementations of AIDeveloper
-Each augmentation operation is
-The augmentation algorithms provided by AIDeveloper are up to 26 times faster
-for the
+Currently, Keras ImageDataGenerator does not provide options for Gaussian blur or Saturation/Hue.
+Hence, these operations could only be compared between imgaug and AIDeveloper and the table shows that AIDevelopers implementation are approximately 7 times faster.